Ornamental grasses and grasslike plants

 Rushes somewhat resemble grasses, with leaflike, cylindrical stems and tiny, inconspicuous flowers clustered near stem tips.
 Specialists usually suggest planting them with grasses or aquatic plants at the edge of a pond or stream, in shallow water, or among stones and pebbles.Juncus effusus

 Native to many temperate regions of the world.
-To 2 1/2 ft. high and wide.
-Medium green stems are 1/8 to 1/4 in. thick; erect at first, they arch somewhat toward tips.
+Grows to 2 1/2 ft. high and wide.
+Medium green stems are 1/8–1/4 in. thick; erect at first, they arch somewhat toward the tips.
 Stems turn brown with frost.

 A colorful climber with flowers in ever-changing shades of red, pink, orange and yellow.
 Grow 10-12 ft...

 Native to Eurasia and North Africa.
 Slender, branching, hairy-stemmed plant to 3 ft. tall and 1 ft. wi...

 Native to Arizona, New Mexico, southern Utah, west Texas, Mexico.
 Plant grows to 8 in., has less finel...